Kaisersaphan/SmartCards/README.md

 ### 3. Paste SmartCards Code
 (Delete anything in the tabs mentioned below)
-1. Copy the INPUT script, and paste it into your input tab,
+1. Copy the [INPUT](https://github.com/Kaisersaphan/SmartCards/blob/main/SourceCode/Input.js) script, and paste it into your input tab,
-2. Copy the CONEXT script and paste it into your context tab.
+2. Copy the [CONTEXT](https://github.com/Kaisersaphan/SmartCards/blob/main/SourceCode/Context.js) script and paste it into your context tab.
+3. Copy the [OUTPUT](https://github.com/Kaisersaphan/SmartCards/blob/main/SourceCode/Output.js) script and past it into your output tab.
-3. Copy the [**Library Script**](https://github.com/Kaisersaphan/SmartCards/blob/main/SourceCode/Library.js) and paste it into your library tab.
+4. Copy the [**Library Script**](https://github.com/Kaisersaphan/SmartCards/blob/main/SourceCode/Library.js) and paste it into your library tab.
-4. Click **Save**.
+5. Click **Save**.

 ### 4. Configure SmartCards